Cargill/splinter/cli/man/splinter.1.md

 : Provides circuit creation and management functions with `list`, `propose`, `template`, `vote`, and other subcommands

+`command`
+: Interacts with the command family smart contract

 `database`
 : Provides database functions with the `migrate` subcommand